 Since inception, the REIT has continuously added to its portfolio of properties.
-During 2019, the REIT acquired a 50% interest in Windmill Plaza, a joint-venture partnership with Kroger (as defined below).
-The REIT completed 10 property and 7 outparcel dispositions as part of its capital recycling program in order to fund accretive unit repurchases, reduce leverage and fund new accretive investment opportunities.
+During 2020, the REIT completed eight property and two outparcel dispositions as part of its capital recycling program in order to fund accretive unit repurchases, reduce leverage and fund new accretive investment opportunities.
 For more information about the current properties of the REIT, see "Properties of the REIT".